 The current lease and licence earn Council per annum.
 A valuation will need to be completed to give Council an accurate sense of the potential commercial lease or sale value.
-However, based on similar properties it is considered likely that Council would be able to earn approximately per annum by commercially leasing the properties, or make somewhere between and and the properties.
+However, based on similar properties it is considered likely that Council would be able to earn approximately per annum by commercially leasing the properties, or make somewhere between and for the sale of the properties.